nuprl/website/blog/_src/posts/2016-05-18-gradual-typing-across-the-spectrum.md

 have implemented their dynamic checks using [proxy](https://en.wikipedia.org/wiki/Proxy_pattern) objects that wrap method implementations with both pre- and post-checks.
 Unfortunately, this implementation technique often conflicts with the underlying language.
-Since proxying changes the identity of an object, this can interfere with object equality tests.
+Since proxying changes the identity of an object it can interfere with object equality tests.
 Instead, the transient approach bakes the dynamic checks into and throughout the typed code to implement a "defense in depth" against inconsistencies with untyped code.
 The great thing about this implementation technique is that it doesn't demand any specialized support from the underlying language runtime